 We are not fixing the number of Early Decision Program seats.
 Offers will be made based on the qualifications of the pool of applications we receive.

-Will there be fewer seats available during the regular cycle for Fall, 2013 because of the Early Decision Program?
+Will there be fewer seats available during the regular cycle because of the Early Decision Program?

 Yes.
-The Early Decision Program applies only to the Fall, 2013 entering class.
-This is different from the 2014 Early Seat Assurance we offered in Fall, 2011.
-Our intention is to fill 150 seats for Fall, 2013 using the Early Decision Program and the regular application cycle.
+Our intention is to fill 150 seats for the Fall semester using the Early Decision Program and the regular application cycle.
 As a result, the number of seats awarded from the Early Decision Program will be subtracted from 150 to equal the number of remaining seat available during the regular cycle.

 If I apply for the Early Decision Program at Ferris, can I also apply to other Colleges of Pharmacy?

 Not until the Early Decision Program decisions are given.
-You only apply to one Early Decision Program and may not apply to any other Colleges of Pharmacy until after the decision deadline of October 19, 2012.
-If you are offered conditional admission to Ferris as part of the EDP, you will not be allowed to apply to any other Colleges of Pharmacy for Fall, 2013.
-If you are denied or deferred, you may apply to other Colleges of Pharmacy (including Ferris for deferrals) for 2013 using the rules and fees for PharmCAS.
+You only apply to one Early Decision Program and may not apply to any other Colleges of Pharmacy until after the decision deadline of October 18, 2013.
+If you are offered conditional admission to Ferris as part of the EDP, you will not be allowed to apply to any other Colleges of Pharmacy for the Fall.
+If you are denied or deferred, you may apply to other Colleges of Pharmacy (including Ferris for deferrals) using the rules and fees for PharmCAS.

 Do my transcripts need to be in by the same deadline for the Early Decision Program?